seinecle/blog/_posts/2023-07-23-growing-ecosystem-of-apps-for-network-analysis.md

 # New data importers, new analytics, new user interfaces: a call to talk and exchange
 In informal discussions and reading posts from specialists on Twitter, I see that:

-- there is an interest in new data importers, either for one's own use or as a service to offer
+- there is strong interest in new data importers, either for one's consumption or as a service to offer
 - accordinly, tech-savy individuals, organizations and app developers are building new data importers
 - the same actors are developing transformers for this data: text and network analysis methods (otherwise offering raw data is not of great value)
 - this also triggers a re-thinking of exisiting user interfaces, and the development of new ones